 Also known as Confirmed Opt-in (COI): Someone signs up, send them an email with a link in it.
 If they click it they get in; if they don’t, they don’t, it’s as simple as that.

 Well before subscription bombing was a thing, this was ‘best practice’.
-Listed in every ISP’s bulk sender guidelines; cited by every spam blacklist as proof of unsolicited email; often named the list killer by most B2B email marketers, the needless added barrier to that all so valuable foot in the door.
+Listed in every ISP’s bulk sender guidelines; cited by every spam blocklist as proof of unsolicited email; often named the list killer by most B2B email marketers, the needless added barrier to that all so valuable foot in the door.

 For the most part, only people who want to be on the list will click that link in the confirmation email they get after signing up.
-If you get unlucky, lazy or stupid and hit a trap with a COI, it’ll get you notified before blacklisted.
+If you get unlucky, lazy or stupid and hit a trap with a COI, it’ll get you notified before blocklisted.
 Senders who are scared they’ll lose those people aren’t confident in their own brand and the exclusivity of their list.

 Google’s completely free and far prettier version of the captcha, where you have to tick a box and Google and will decide if you are a human or not.
 If it can’t decide it’ll ask you to click some pictures, just the ones with road signs in or house numbers etc.